FREE WIRELESS AT ELTIBURON CASITAS!!!

 Go to the waterfront and then

-From the south end of the Harbor/ Marina, turn up the short dirt road at the sculpture of the whale shark.
+From the south end of the Harbor/ Marina, turn up the short dirt road at the life sized sculpture of the whale shark.
 This is Agua Dulce street.
 Straight ahead you will see our black steel gate with sailfish and the El Tiburon Casitas banner on the black steel gate.
 Gate is usually unlocked during business hours and the current code will be sent to you if you are planning to arrive in the night.
 Address 65/ 69 Norte Calle Davis.
 Give this address to the taxi driver.

 Alternatively, head east on Benito Juarez towards the water and turn left on Calle Davis.
 Casitas on your left at the corner of Agua Dulce.
 The Hotel is not seen from the street, we are behind a privacy wall so look for the big black gate with El Tiburon sign or the Mako shark on the blue front wall!
 There is a big mural and sign on the back wall as you look through our big black gate.